 When you are looking at fixing your debt problems, the first thing you should consider is making sure that the provider you use is perfect for yourself.

-Your insolvency practitioner will follow a strict code of conduct and ensure that the arrangement you agree is fair to the people you owe money to and that you can make payments into the plan for the term of the IVA.
+Your insolvency practitioner will follow a strict code of conduct and ensure that the arrangement you agree is fair to the people you owe money to and that you can easily afford to make payments into the plan for the term of the IVA.

-What qualities does the best IVA company have to have?
+What qualities does the best IVA company in the UK have to have?

 - Be completely free – If you arrange an IVA through IVA Advice, you will not pay any upfront fees for an Individual Voluntary Arrangement.
 Ever.